Team building Haka workshops, ice breakers and energisers and with authentic New Zealand Maori warriors

 Unleash the power in your tribe

 There is a another reason to explain the growth of this corporate team experience, when groups of any size perform the Haka together, and that is the undeniable tribal power created.
-The Haka is very popular with general team building events or management training programs.
+The Haka is very popular within general team building events or management training programs.
 It provides a window into distant tribal history, delivers a useful business metaphor and then ends with great physical euphoria.

 Creative Team Events is very proud and extremely mindful that our first duty is to uphold and respect the Maori tradition.
 Bringing the Haka to a worldwide corporate audience provides our Maori teachers with the platform to spread their ancient knowledge to vast numbers of people.

+You can also contact us by phone and email.
 Full contact details are on our Contact Us page.